This wide- and large- screen layout

 might really be HTTP Tunnelling confederates.

-type in both the full URLs and the
+type in both the full URIs and the

 HTTP Filter logs